NaziaSiddique/milestoneV2/README.md

 •	Clear information on the services provided by the Accounting Firm

-•	Clear information on the pricing for the various services provided by the Accounting Firm
+•	Clear information on how to contact the Accounting Firm

 •	Understand why they need an Accountant for their business or personal use

 •	Provide customers with up-to-date information on all things tax via newsletters

-## User Experience (UX
+## User Experience (UX)

 ### The ‘ideal client’ for this business is: